 Avoiding Overfeeding & Managing Capacity

-One of the most common causes of shredder issues is simply overloading it.
+Overloading is one of the most common causes of shredder issues.

 - Respect Sheet Capacity: Always adhere to the manufacturer’s recommended sheet capacity per pass.
-Forcing more paper through than the machine can handle is a recipe for paper jams and motor strain.
+Forcing more paper through than the machine can handle causes paper jams and motor strain.

 - Consider Material Types: While many professional shredders can handle credit cards and CDs, always check your manual.
 Never attempt to shred items like cloth, plastic bags, or sticky labels that can gum up the mechanism.